 Willow color milk paint is like long willow branches flowing in the wind, the leaves singing their own song.
+Real Milk Paint is CPSC Compliant, making it safe for even the smallest ones in your life.

 Make sure the surface is free of contamination, wax, grease, or oils.
 We recommend TSP (trisodium phosphate) as a cleaner.
 For painting over nonporous or previously finished surfaces always test for adhesion or use Ultra Bond to ensure adhesion.
 Real Milk Paint® is a natural product and sticks best to other natural, porous surfaces like raw wood, concrete, brick, terra cotta, etc.